metaplex-foundation/docs/docs/03-guides/00-candy-machine/introduction.md

     The `CMv2` eliminates this possibility by using an unpredictable (sort of random) mint index, which it is not possible to determine in advance - a guarantee of a level playing field when it comes to minting rarer items.

 - ***Whitelist:*** You now have the possibility to create several different configurations for whitelists.
 You can allow whitelist users to mint before the start date, mint at a discounted price, or restrict the mint entirely to only whitelist users.
-Any SPL Token can be used to create whitelists and you choose how they are distributed.
+Any SPL Token can be used to create whitelists, and you choose how they are distributed.

 - ***Captcha Settings:*** Integration with captcha to limit the mint to humans - sorry, bots no more!